Accelerated BSN Admission Requirements

 - Eligible students must submit an application for admission to the Advising Coordinator for the College of Health Sciences prior to the application deadline

 Selection is based on the following system:

-- Quality Points earned for prerequisite and any additional courses on BSNA degree plan (college credit earned through CLEP or AP for a course will not be for used ranking purposes.)
+- Quality Points earned for prerequisite and any additional courses on the Accelerated BSN degree plan (college credit earned through CLEP or AP for a course will not be used for ranking purposes.)
 60%

 - Cumulative GPA 40%

 NOTE: In the event that applicants have identical ranking scores, priority will be given to the student with the highest cumulative GPA.
-The top applicants will be offered positions for the available seats in the BSNA Program.
-Meeting the minimum criteria for admission or taking courses on the BSNA degree plan does not guarantee admission into the program.
+The top applicants will be offered positions for the available seats in the Accelerated BSN Program.
+Meeting the minimum criteria for admission or taking courses on the Accelerated BSN degree plan does not guarantee admission into the program.
 Students not admitted must reapply to be considered for another semester.
 Students identified as alternates are not guaranteed a position in the next class.